ousiax/ousiax.github.io/_posts/2017-11-12-understanding-the-linux-kernel-01.md

 - *suid*

-    A process executing a file nornamlly keeps the User ID (UID) of the process owner.
+    A process executing a file normally keeps the User ID (UID) of the process owner.
 However, if the executable file has the *suid* flag set, the process gets the UID of the file owner.

 - *sgid*